 Rudolph the Red-Nosed Reindeer – April Hammond

-It’s slightly surprising that April and Paul didn’t have a duet together (presumably she was in Barbados).
+It’s slightly surprising that April and Paul didn’t have a duet together.
 Singing is clearly not Liza Goddard’s strength, so the clip-clop backing attempts to cover some of the cracks.

 White Christmas – Paul Merroney

 After the delight of Good King Wenceslas, it seemed obvious that the world needed more of Colin Baker’s unique vocal talents.
 Fair play to the man for sharing this track in all its grisly glory (instead of claiming that it had somehow been lost).
 It’s three minutes which defy description (but once again I have a feeling Mr Baker wasn’t taking it entirely seriously, or possibly a little alcoholic refreshment had loosened him up somewhat).
 The line – “may all your days be Merroney and bright” – is sheer genius.